4.7 | 100+ Google Reviews

 Without the assistance of a lawyer, it's difficult to figure out if your case should be brought under Title VII, Section 1981, or the TCHRA.
 Fortunately, attorney Dan A. Atkerson is available to help.

-You can absolutely afford to hire Dan Atkerson.
+Yes, you can absolutely afford to hire Dan Atkerson.
 Employees who have experienced discrimination, harassment, or a hostile work environment are often hesitant to hire a lawyer because they don't think they can afford an attorney's fees.
-At the Law Offices of Dan A. Atkerson in Allen, TX, that's not something you have to worry about.
+At our office in Allen, TX, that's not something you have to worry about.
 Our Texas lawyer takes cases on a contingency basis, meaning that any fees are a percentage of an eventual verdict or settlement.
 You won't pay our lawyer anything unless and until you secure compensation.

-What if my employer punishes me for speaking up?
+What if my employer punishes me for speaking up about the use of racial slurs or race-based harassment?

 Employers cannot commit workplace retaliation against an employee who reports racial discrimination or who participates in a workplace discrimination investigation.
 If you experience harassment or a hostile work environment after reporting instances of race or national origin discrimination, you can talk to our attorney about bringing a retaliation lawsuit against your employer.

-When do I need to file a claim?
+When do I need to file a racial discrimination claim?

 Title VII, Section 1981, and the TCHRA all involve different statutes of limitations for national origin or race discrimination cases.
 Under Title VII and the TCHRA, you should file a charge within 180 days of the unlawful event.
 However, federal courts have interpreted the date of the unlawful event differently than Texas state courts.
 Section 1981, on the other hand, has a statute of limitations of four years.
 Ultimately, to ensure that your charges are not dismissed on a technicality, it is best to call a lawyer as soon as an instance of national origin or race discrimination takes place.